 - Initial Hearing and Discovery: The arbitrator will usually hold an initial hearing to establish rules, schedule deadlines, and ask the parties to exchange information.

-- Hearing: During the hearing, the arbitrator will hear each side of the case.
+- Arbitration Hearing: During the hearing, the arbitrator will hear each side of the case.

 - Award: The arbitrator will issue an award that outlines the outcome of the case.